On low temperature kinetic theory; spin diffusion, Bose Einstein condensates, anyons: A kinetic anyon equation.

 Here $d\omega$ corresponds to the Lebesgue probability measure on the $(d-1)$-sphere.
 The collision kernel $B(z,\omega)$ in the variables $(z,\omega)\in I\! \!R^d \times \mathbb{S}^{d-1}$ is positive, locally integrable, and only depends on $|z|$ and $|(z,\omega)|$.
-This equation for $0<\alpha<1$ retains important properties from the Fermi-Dirac case, but it has so far not been validated from basic quantum theory.
-The further choice of kernel $B$ in the collision operator has then to be studied in other ways.
-Physicists usually take classical kernels $B$ in their kinetic anyon models, e.g. hard and Maxwellian forces, $B(z,\omega)=|z|^{\beta}b(\frac{(z,\omega)}{|z|})$ with $0\leq \beta\leq 1$ and Grad angular cut-off.
-That also agrees with the better understood limiting cases $\alpha=0,1$.\\ In the filling factor $F(f)= (1-\alpha f)^{\alpha}(1+(1-\alpha)f)^{1-\alpha}$, $0<\alpha<1$, the factor $(1-\alpha f)^{\alpha}$ requires the value of $f$ to be between $0$ and $\frac{1}{\alpha}$.
+See the discussion in [BBM] on the further choice of the kernel $B$ .
+The anyon Boltzmann equation for $0<\alpha<1$ retains important properties from the Fermi-Dirac case, but it has so far not been validated from basic quantum theory. \\ $F$ is concave with maximum value at $f=0$ for $\alpha \geq \frac{1}{2}$, and maximum value at $f= \frac{1-2\alpha}{\alpha(1-\alpha)}$ for $\alpha <\frac{1}{2}$.
+In the filling factor $F(f)= (1-\alpha f)^{\alpha}(1+(1-\alpha)f)^{1-\alpha}$, $0<\alpha<1$, the factor $(1-\alpha f)^{\alpha}$ requires the value of $f$ to be between $0$ and $\frac{1}{\alpha}$.
 This is formally preserved by the equation, since the gain term vanishes for $f=\frac{1}{\alpha}$, making the $Q$-term and the derivative left hand side of the Boltzmann equation negative there.
-And the derivative equals the positive gain term for $f=0$, where the loss term vanishes.\\ $F$ is concave with maximum value at $f=0$ for $\alpha \geq \frac{1}{2}$, and maximum value at $f= \frac{1-2\alpha}{\alpha(1-\alpha)}$ for $\alpha <\frac{1}{2}$.
-The collision operator vanishes identically for the equilibrium distribution functions obtained by Wu, but for no other functions.
+And the derivative equals the positive gain term for $f=0$, where the loss term vanishes.\\ The collision operator vanishes identically for the equilibrium distribution functions obtained by Wu, and for certain Heaviside functions.
 For the limiting Nordheim-Boltzmann cases of boson ($\alpha=0$) and fermion statistics ($\alpha=1$), the quartic terms in the collision integral cancel, which is used when analysing them.
 But for $0<\alpha<1$ there are { no cancellations} in the collision term.
-Moreover, the Lipschitz continuity of the collision term in the Fermi-Dirac case, is replaced by a {weaker H\"older continuity} near $f=\frac{1}{\alpha}$. \\ \\ \\ \\ \\ The space-homogeneous initial value problem for the Boltzmann equation with Haldane statistics is
+Moreover, the Lipschitz continuity of the collision term in the Fermi-Dirac case, is replaced by a {weaker H\"older continuity} near $f=\frac{1}{\alpha}$.
+So when it comes to existence, weak $L^1$-methods seem to be excluded by the filling factors, and the available existence proofs use strong $L^1$ techniques.\\ \\ \\ \\ \\ The space-homogeneous initial value problem for the Boltzmann equation with Haldane statistics is

 Because of the filling factor $F$, the range for the initial value $f_0$ should belong to $[0,\frac{1}{\alpha}]$, which is then formally preserved by the equation.
 A good control of $\int f(t,x,v)dv$, which in the space-homogeneous case is given by the mass conservation, can be used to also keep $f$ uniformly away from $\frac{1}{\alpha}$, and make $F(f)$ Lipschitz continuous.
 That was a basic idea behind the first existence result for the anyon Boltzmann equation. \begin{proposition} {\rm [A3]} Consider the space-homogeneous equation (4.4) with velocities in $I\! \!R^{d}$, $d\geq 2$ and for hard force kernels with